sonic-net/SONiC/doc/techsupport/auto_techsupport_gen.md

 ## 2. High Level Requirements
 * Techsupport invocation should also be made event-driven based on core dump generation
-* This capability should be made optional and is disabled by default
+* This capability should be made optional and is enabled by default
 * Users should have the abiliity to configure this capability.

 ## 3. Core Dump Generation in SONiC